 - Jurisdiction – Fastmail is based in Australia and your data is stored in New York City.
 Neither Australia nor the United States are privacy-friendly jurisdictions.

-- PGP support – Does not support PGP.
-Can be added using browser extensions.
+- PGP support – This app does not support PGP.
+However, it can be added via browser extensions.

 - Import feature – Fastmail has the ability to import mail from most other email services and can export messages as well.

-- Email apps – A web-based client as well as integration with 3rd party desktop clients, along with iOS and Android apps.
+- Email apps – This is a web-based client that offers integration with 3rd party desktop clients.
+It is also available on iOS and Android.

-- Encryption – Emails and attachments are not end-to-end encrypted.
+- Encryption – Emails and attachments don’t have end-to-end encryption.
 Servers are encrypted and protect at-rest data, but Fastmail can access all your data.

-- Features – Includes a built-in calendar, contacts, notes, and file storage along with full text search of all the above.
+- Features – Includes a built-in calendar, contacts, notes, and file storage along with a full-text search of all the above.

-From this list, we can see that Fastmail is not a good privacy choice.
+From this list, we can see that Fastmail is not a good choice from a privacy perspective.
 The service does not provide end-to-end encryption, which means that employees (as well as local governments) may access your unencrypted data.
-And neither Australia nor the United States (where New York City is located) are very supportive of online privacy.
+Finally, neither Australia nor the United States are very supportive of online privacy.

 Fastmail review conclusion